-The University at Buffalo, the School of Engineering and Applied Sciences and The Graduate School offer a wealth of information for students, employers, alumni, faculty and staff, and families.
+The University at Buffalo and the School of Engineering and Applied Sciences offer a number of opportunities and services to help students prepare for life after graduation.

-Visit the Career Services website for information on internship opportunities, resumes and cover letters, developing a LinkedIn profile, networking information, interviewing skills, job search tips, career fairs and more.
+Visit the Career Design Center website for information on internship opportunities, resumes and cover letters, developing a LinkedIn profile, networking information, interviewing skills, job search tips, career fairs and more.

 Another good resource about careers in engineering is the Bureau of Labor Statistics Occupational Outlook Handbook, which offers an overview of the types of engineering jobs available along with educational requirements and median pay.